elinefon/WorkoutApp/workout-app/userstories.md

 ![App Screenshot](ui/src/main/resources/ui/img/workoutapp-release3.PNG)
 *Figure 2: Screenshot of the UI after release 3*

-The screenshot with clear button and date input
+The screenshot with clear and delete button and date input